 Patent Prosecution in India- Post-grant Opposition

-According to section 25(2), at any time after grant of a patent, but before the expiry of a period of one year from the date of publication of grant of a patent, any person interested may give a notice of opposition to the Controller in a prescribed manner on any of the grounds mentioned under sub-section 2 of section 25 of the patents act, 1970.
+According to section 25(2), at any time after granting of a patent, but before the expiry of a period of one year from the date of publication of the grant of a patent, any person interested may give a notice of opposition to the Controller in a prescribed manner on any of the grounds mentioned under sub-section 2 of section 25 of the patents act, 1970.

-The reply statement must contain explanation against all grounds upon which the opposition is contested, and a copy of same is delivered to the opponent.
+The reply statement must contain an explanation against all grounds upon which the opposition is contested, and a copy of the same is delivered to the opponent.
 The opponent files a reply statement strictly in line with the evidence filed by the patentee in its reply statement, and a copy is provided to the patentee by the opponent.

 Section 25_Opposition to the patent.
-(2) At any time after the grant of patent but before the expiry of a period of one year from the date of publication of grant of a patent, any person interested may give notice of opposition to the Controller in the prescribed manner on any of the following grounds, namely:—
+(2) At any time after the grant of patent but before the expiry of a period of one year from the date of publication of the grant of a patent, any person interested may give notice of opposition to the Controller in the prescribed manner on any of the following grounds, namely:—

 (a) that the patentee or the person under or through whom he claims, wrongfully obtained the invention or any part thereof from him or from a person under or through whom he claims;